cralo31/MatrixFact/README.md

 R Package for SONMF and other NMF methods

 # Description
-This R package is developed for the Semi-orthogonal Non-negative Matrix Factorization method proposed in the "Topic Modeling on Triage Notes with Semi-orthognal Non-negative Matrix Factorization" manuscript.
+This R package is developed for the Semi-orthogonal Non-negative Matrix Factorization method proposed in the "Topic Modeling on Triage Notes with Semi-orthognal Non-negative Matrix Factorization" manuscript published in the Journal of the American Statistical Association.

 # Installation
 Execute the following code in R to install the package.